Comments on Global Symmetries and Anomalies of $5d$ SCFTs: Introduction

 We discuss the constraints imposed by conformal invariance in $d>2$ on theories with a set of genuine line operators charged under a $1$-form symmetry.
 We observe that, in this case, an unbroken $1$-form symmetry is not compatible with conformal invariance, while a spontaneously broken $1$-form symmetry is always compatible with conformal invariance.
 An important caveat is that our remarks do not apply to $1$-form symmetries that act trivially on the RG fixed point.
 This could happen at the end points of certain RG flows involving UV theories with genuine line operators charged under a $1$-form symmetry.
 Another example where our remarks do not apply is in theories with a decoupled sector that one could, for instance, obtain by considering a theory which is the tensor product of a CFT and a topological quantum field theory with a $1$-form symmetry.
-Clearly, in this case, there is no incompatibility with conformal invariance.
+Clearly, in this case, there is no incompatibility with conformal invariance.\footnote{In this paper we restrict our considerations to the action of $1$-form symmetries on lines.
+It would be interesting to extend the scope of the investigation to include the action of $1$-form symmetries on higher-dimensional operators via symmetry fractionalization. }

 In the case of $\cT_{E_1}$, we expect that the above caveat does not apply and there exists a set of $1/2$-BPS genuine line operators charged under $\bZ\one_2$.
 Since these line operators are rigid \cite{Agmon:2020pde}, upon triggering a flavor mass deformation they can be described as supersymmetric Wilson line of the pure $SU(2)$ gauge theory.
 Thanks to supersymmetric localization and AdS/CFT one can then perform some tests on these class of line operators and verify that they indeed obey perimeter law (e.g. \cite{Assel:2012nf}).